-The general practice is to ship cargoes of nickel ore from February to May/June which is traditionally the "dry season" in the Philippines, with the "wet season" starting in late June with associated typhoons.
-However while ten years ago the seasons changed like clockwork, the climate has been changing and in recent years it can rain frequently in the "dry season" with typhoons as early as April.
+The general practice is to ship cargoes of nickel ore from February to May/June which is traditionally the "dry season" in the Philippines, with the "wet season" starting in late June becoming very heavy by November with associated typhoons.
+However while twenty years ago the seasons changed like clockwork, the climate has been changing and in recent years it can rain frequently in the "dry season" with typhoons as early as April.

 The cargo of nickel ore is being presented for loading overall with higher moisture content than years ago.
-This has highlighted concerns over the standard of the tests conducted by the local mines "in-house" laboratories, recently this is becoming a real issue.
+This has highlighted concerns over the standard of the tests conducted by the local mines "in-house" laboratories, this has become a real issue.
 The installation and operation of the testing equipment when there has been the opportunity to observe, is not properly installed in line with the IMSBC Code (The IMSBC now mandatory and forms part of SOLAS, from January 1st 2011).

-Mines have also modified their procedures where by the cone size is tampered with, this was not helped about three years ago by an "expert" from Australia assisted the mines in Mindanao, however the method taught has raised concerns with scientific experts in this field.
+Mines have also modified their procedures where by the cone size is tampered with, this was not helped about eight years ago by an "expert" from Australia assisted the mines in Mindanao, however the method taught has raised concerns with scientific experts in this field.